 Sales of a substantial number of shares of our common stock in the public market, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-After this offering, we will have outstanding as of March 31, 2014 and the conversion of our redeemable convertible preferred stock into 21,277,722 shares of common stock.
+After this offering, we will have outstanding shares of common stock based on the number of shares outstanding as of March 31, 2014 and the conversion of our redeemable convertible preferred stock into 21,277,722 shares of common stock.
 This includes the shares that we are selling in this offering, which may be resold in the public market immediately without restriction, unless purchased by our affiliates or existing stockholders.
 The remaining shares are currently restricted as a result of securities laws or lock-up agreements but will become eligible to be sold at various times after this offering.
 Moreover, after this offering, holders of an aggregate of shares of our common stock will have rights, subject to specified conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
-We also intend to register all shares of common stock that we may issue under our equity agreements described in the "Underwriting (Conflict of Interest)" section of this prospectus.
+We also intend to register all shares of common stock that we may issue under our equity compensation plans.
+Once we register these shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up agreements described in the "Underwriting (Conflict of Interest)" section of this prospectus.